yosuadc3/circular-printer/README.md

 </pre>
 # Example Input and Output:
 Input: "BZA"
-Output: 3
+Output: 4
-Explanation: first the pointer is at 'A' then move to 'B' it become 1 step, after that it move backward to Z it takes '2' step last the pointer move back to 'A' which take 1 step. so the total step taken is 1+2+1 = 4 steps
+Explanation: first the pointer is at 'A' then move to 'B' it become 1 step, after that it move backward to 'Z' it takes 2 step last the pointer move back to 'A' which take 1 step. so the total step taken is 1+2+1 = 4 steps

+Input: "BDXZ"
+Output: 11
+Explanation: first the pointer is at 'A' then move to 'B' it become 1 step, after that it move to 'D' takes 2 step, next the pointer move backward to 'X' which take 6 step, last the pointer move back to 'Z' which take 2 step. so the total step taken is 1+2+6+2 = 11 steps